Kryptos1015/bumpbot/README.md

 # Bumpbot
-Doesn't do much, bumps a server every 2 hours.
+Bumps a server every 2 hours.

 ***NOTE:*** Make sure a channel in your server has the word "bump" in it.
 Won't work otherwise.